mehulagg/gitlab_test/doc/ci/yaml/README.md

 TIP: **Tip:**
 Use merging to customize and override included CI/CD configurations with local definitions.
+Local definitions in `.gitlab-ci.yml` will override included definitions.

 NOTE: **Note:**
-Using YAML aliases across different YAML files sourced by `include` is not supported.
-You must only refer to aliases in the same file.
+Using [YAML anchors](#anchors) across different YAML files sourced by `include` is not supported.
+You must only refer to anchors in the same file.
 Instead of using YAML anchors, you can use the [`extends` keyword](#extends).

 #### `include:local`